 We are unable to offer led visits and workshops for schools but can offer access to the garden for use on self-led visits from schools.
 For more information on this email [email protected]

 There are several areas of volunteering at Winterbourne, for more information visit the ‘support us’ page on the website and download an application form.
-Volunteering opportunities include: House Stewards, Archives, Events and Gardening.
+Volunteering opportunities include: Shop Volunteers, Raffle ticket sellers, Visitor Survey collection, Events and Gardening.